- The more time you plan to live in your home, the less risk a remodel is.

 |Add New Bathroom||$59,000||$27,750|

 Another equity-rich option is creating an open floor plan.
 "Not everyone eats dinner like Norman Rockwell, but that's how the properties were designed at that time," Kelczewski says.
 "Increase the home's value by knocking down those walls and adding square footage."

 Will Your Project Add Curb Appeal?

-Improved curb appeal can increase the price of your home up to 17%, according to a Texas Tech University study, so don’t shirk away from jazzing up your front patio and lawn.
-So if the answer is “yes,” go with the Joneses on this one.
+Improved curb appeal can increase the price of your home up to 17%, according to a Texas Tech University study, so don't shrink away from jazzing up your patio and lawn.
+So if the answer to the curb appeal question is yes, go with the Joneses.

-Get a sleek and modern exterior by replacing your crumbling wooden front door with a gorgeous steel model, which looks stunning and recoups 75% of its cost in a sale, according to the “Report.”
+Get a sleek and modern exterior by replacing your crumbling wooden front door with a gorgeous steel model, which looks stunning and recoups 63% of its cost in a sale, according to the NAR report.

 Adding trees and bushes brings dimension to your lawn.
 Even just maintaining your yard makes a big difference.
 Additional lighting along the walkway is a worthwhile investment, too — in addition to making your home safer.

 It's your retreat, your place.
 It should bring you joy when you walk in the door.
 You can't put a dollar figure on that.

 However, the NAR report does give some insight into what projects homeowners are happiest with, regardless of cost.
 REALTORS® asked some of their clients which renovations brought them the most satisfaction.